Thailand: Is royal reform a far-fetched dream? | DW | 28.07.2021

 "The protests seem to have wound down for now but I believe the protesters have achieved a tremendous amount, in terms of making the issue of monarchical reform public," Pavin Chachavalpongpun, a Thai academic and prominent critic of the monarchy living in exile in Japan, told DW.

-It is a sentiment shared by James Buchanan, a researcher on Thai politics, who believes public discussion of the monarchy is "an enormous development."
+It is a sentiment shared by James Buchanan, a researcher on Thai politics at the City University of Hong Kong, who believes public discussion of the monarchy is "an enormous development."

 "The real achievement of the movement has been in breaking taboos around criticizing the institution and overcoming fear of the notorious lese majeste law that protects it," he said.